zerolawtech/ZAP-Tech/docs/nftoken.rst

 .. method:: TokenBase.authorizedSupply

     Returns the maximum authorized total supply of tokens.
-Whenever the authorized supply exceeds the total supply, the issuer may mint new tokens using ``mint``.
+Whenever the authorized supply exceeds the total supply, the issuer may mint new tokens using ``NFToken.mint``.

     .. code-block:: python